Continuous Local Symmetry: Connection to Reactivity and Recognition: Results

-Figures~\ref{fig:por_base} and \ref{fig:por_sub13} illustrate the spatial distribution of the chirality field in porphyrins.
+Figures~\ref{fig:por_base} and \ref{fig:por_sub13} illustrate the spatial distribution of the chirality field in porphyrins \textbf{1b} and \textbf{3b}, respectively.
 For the sake of visualization, we exclude points that have chirality lower than 0.2.
-High chirality is predominantly localized on peripheral substituents, while inner porphyrin core remains largely achiral due to minimal electronic contributions from meso-substituents.
+High chirality is predominantly localized on peripheral substituents, while the inner porphyrin core remains largely achiral due to minimal electronic contributions from meso-substituents.
 The overall chiral patterns reflect the symmetry of the parent structure.
-In \textbf{1b}, the highest chirality are found around beta-methyl moieties on pyrroles, indicating a complex distortion involving the nitrogen atom and adjacent phenyl rings.
-The four beta-phenyl groups present equivalent chiral degree underlying the molecular plane.
-Substituting a meso-phenyl with a dimethoxyphenyl group in \textbf{2b} shifts the maximum chirality to the new substituent and neighboring phenyls.
-However, the richer chirality on the two phenyl ring surprisingly points outward the dimethoxyphenyl group, conserving the $C_2$ symmetry.
+In \textbf{1b}, the highest chirality regions are found around $\beta$-methyl groups, indicating a complex distortion involving the nitrogen atom and adjacent phenyl rings.
+The four \textit{meso}-phenyl groups present equivalent chiral microenvironments.
+Substituting a \textit{meso}-phenyl with a dimethoxyphenyl group in \textbf{2b} shifts the maximum chirality to the new substituent and neighboring phenyls (Figure~S5).
+However, the richer chirality on the two substitution-adjacent phenyl rings surprisingly points outward from the dimethoxyphenyl group, conserving the $C_2$ symmetry.
 The remaining phenyl shows reduced chirality, indicating a chirality transfer from C15 to C10 and C20 positions on the porphyrin core.
-With higher total symmetry, excessive chirality regions in \textbf{3b} reverts to the pyrrole which is similar to what observed in \textbf{1b}, suggesting that the molecular symmetry constrains the meso-substituents, producing a more uniform chiral field.
-In \textbf{4b}, the highest chirality is associated with the dimethoxyphenyl along the in-plane $C_2$ axis, but also localizes between the other two dimethoxyphenyl groups and on top of the pyrrole rings.
-More importantly, there are high chirality corridors confined between an \emph{o}-dimethoxyphenyl, tilted-down pyrrole, and the phenyl groups, exhibited in chiral porphyrins \textbf{2b}--\textbf{4b}, but lack in achiral molecule \textbf{1b}.
-Due to the excessive symmetry level, \textbf{3b} exhibits four hostpots above each pyrrole, whereas \textbf{2b} and \textbf{4b} possess two such regions.
-This chirality signature region is confirmed as recognition site between 3b and mandelic acid guest.
-Moreover, the dominant number of chirality corridors on \textbf{3b} over \textbf{2b} and \textbf{4b} also justifies the greatest chirality-transfer efficiency of \textbf{3b} among the chiral porphyrins.
+With higher total symmetry, excessive chirality regions in \textbf{3b} (\Cref{fig:por_sub13}) reverts to the pyrrole which is similar to what observed in \textbf{1b}, suggesting that the molecular symmetry constrains the \textit{meso}-substituents, producing a more uniform chiral field.
+In \textbf{4b}, the highest chirality is associated with the dimethoxyphenyl group along the in-plane $C_2$ axis, but also localizes between the other two dimethoxyphenyl groups and on top of the pyrrole rings (Figure~S6).
+More importantly, there are high chirality corridors confined between an \emph{o}-dimethoxyphenyl, tilted-down pyrrole, and the phenyl groups, exhibited in chiral porphyrins \textbf{2b}--\textbf{4b}, but lacking in the achiral molecule \textbf{1b}.
+Due to the higher degree of symmetry, \textbf{3b} exhibits four chiral hostpots above each pyrrole, whereas \textbf{2b} and \textbf{4b} possess two such regions.